Before you start posting ads on Craigslist, it is important to abide by some basic expectations of its sellers.

 For example, don’t put your TV in the household or appliance section.
 It should be in the electronics category.
 Don’t put your bicycle in cars & trucks.
 Don’t write an ad for your PS3 in the computers or the collectibles categories.

 Craigslist Users Protect Craigslist

-Keep in mind, CL users are very protective of their community.
-They can be somewhat possesive of the website, even though users obviously don’t own the site.
+Keep in mind, Craigslist users are very protective of their community.
+They can be somewhat possessive of the website, even though users obviously don’t own the site.

 If users feel like someone is breaking the rules and not following the guidelines, they will flag your ad so it gets deleted.